VanderpoelLiam/liamvanderpoel.com/content/archive/rlhf/index.md

 \mathbb{E}_{\pi}[r] = \mathbb{E} _{x \sim D, y \sim \pi(\cdot \mid x) } [r(x, y)]
 \\]

-Given some dataset \\(D\\) of prompts.
-However due to the difficulty it writing such a reward model explicitly, e.g. we would need to understand why a human prefers one response to another, it is more straightforward to assume humans have a latent reward model we cannot directly access but that we have access to a data generated this model in the form of human preference datasets.
+where \\(D\\) is some dataset of representative prompts someone might ask our model.
+However due to the difficulty it writing such a reward model explicitly, e.g. we would need to understand why a human prefers one response to another, it is more straightforward to treat the reward model as latent and assume our preference dataset is sampled from this reward model.
+In other words, it is easier to ask annotators to rank responses to a prompt and then train a reward model on this data.

 Under such an assumption, we can break down the above optimization problem into first learning the reward model from human preference data, and then optimizing our policy to maximize the expected reward.

-### Learning the reward model
+## Learning the reward model

 TODO: START HERE